eitan-93/Zoominfo_assignment/README.md

 # Zoominfo_assignment

-Foobar is a Python library for dealing with word pluralization.
+Hi!

+This is a description of my implementation.

 ## Structure